-There aren’t too many options in Canada that I would choose to live in.
-Toronto is a big city which is a plus but lacks charm, where are their patios?
-Montreal is pretty and has a lot of history but it hasn’t really evolved in my books, the prairies, uh no….Calgary or Edmonton, I can’t even.
-Ok, so I sound like Canada’s snobby big sister, I’m ok with that.
-I live in Vancouver, one of the prettiest cities in the world but is that enough?
-I would compare Vancouver along with dating a model, it’s very beautiful to look at but if there isn’t a lot in common, I think you would tire of just another pretty face.
-Meaning, I have never been your typical outdoors girl, I have never been shy about admitting that fact and at some point for me, perhaps all this beauty isn’t enough?
-I struggle with this and I hear your disbelief, Vancouver is beautiful but it’s still a small town relative to the big players out there.
+I live in Vancouver, one of the world’s prettiest cities, but is that enough?
+Vancouver is not unlike dating a model.
+It’s beautiful to look at, but if there isn’t a lot in common, you will tire of just another pretty face.
+Meaning; that I have never been your typical outdoors girl and have never been shy about admitting this fact, and at some point, perhaps all this beauty is lost on me.
+I struggle with this, and I hear your disbelief.
+Vancouver is beautiful, but it’s still a small town relative to the big players.

-Size matters…something inside of me, a switch, a feeling, an energy when I’m in Paris, or London or Rome, these are all large cities, they make me come alive!
-They too are very beautiful in their own way but it goes deeper than that.
-I can’t get past the history, (I should have paid more attention in school ) walking the streets I imagine what took place hundreds of years ago, the same buildings still standing, its hard not to get excited, I want to know every intimate detail, they’re not just another pretty face.
+Size matters, and yes, I said that.
+There’s something inside me, a switch, a feeling, or energy when I’m in Paris, London or Rome.
+These cities are some big players, and they make me come alive.
+They are beautiful in their own way, but it goes deeper than that.
+I can’t get past their history.
+I take to the streets, imagining the events that took place hundreds of years ago.
+The same buildings are still standing.
+It’s hard not to get excited, and I want to know every intimate detail.
+They’re not just another pretty face.

 I felt at home in Paris; I was getting into a groove by the end of my month’s visit.
 I definitely could have stayed longer, but I missed my boys.
 It would have been nice to have a job or part-time studies to keep me feeling more local than a tourist.
 Needing a sense of purpose and a reason to get up in the morning is essential.
 I’m still exploring those options.